jamf/rendr/docs/src/metadata.md

 `values`      | A list of values that will be provided to the template rendering `exclusions`  | A list of glob patterns to exclude from rendering

-The structure of each value in `values` looks like this:
+There can be any number of items in the `values` list.
+The structure of each item looks like this:

 Parameter     | Description
 ---------     | -----------